usertehrealol-stack/Login-Python-Tutorial/README.md

 ⚠️ WARNING: Do NOT USE THIS FOR BUSINESS PURPOSES.
 I am not a professional coder so i'm just using my very basic knowledge.

+Go to pull requests and go to the branch that has revert to see the one without hashing (more simpler).

 You want to create a simple login thing in Python but don't know how to do it? here you go.
 With more advanced stuff like encoding...